Info Sessions & Trainings

 Advocate & Mentor Training Information

-January - February Class – San Luis Obispo (CASA office)
+January - February Class – San Luis Obispo (Call for location)

 March - May Class – North County (Morro Road Education Center)

-May - July Class – San Luis Obispo (CASA office)
+June - July Class – San Luis Obispo (Call for location)

-August - September Class – San Luis Obispo (CASA office)
+August - September Class – San Luis Obispo (Call for location)

 October - November Class – North County (Morro Road Education Center)